 - a.
 Participates in an athletic activity in the receiving district that is not available in the district of residence; or - b.
-Participates in an athletic activity for which the resident and receiving districts have a cooperative student participation agreement pursuant to Rule 36.20(280); or - Has paid tuition for one or more years to the receiving school district prior to making application for and being granted open enrollment; or - d.
-Has attended in the receiving district for one or more years prior to making application for and being granted open enrollment under a sharing or mutual agreement between the resident and receiving districts; or - e.
+Participates in an athletic activity for which the resident and receiving districts have a cooperative student participation agreement pursuant to Rule 36.20(280); or - c.
+Has paid tuition for one or more years to the receiving school district prior to making an application for and being granted open enrollment; or - d.
+Has attended in the receiving district for one or more years prior to making an application for and being granted open enrollment under a sharing or mutual agreement between the resident and receiving districts; or - e.
 Has been participating in open enrollment and whose parents/guardians move out of their district of residence but exercise either the option of remaining in the original open enrollment district or enrolling in the new district of residence.
-If the pupil has established athletic eligibility under open enrollment, it is continued despite the parent's or guardian's change in residence; or - f.
+If the pupil student has established athletic eligibility under open enrollment, it is continued despite the parent's or guardian's change in residence; or - f.
 Has not been participating in open enrollment but utilizes open enrollment to remain in the original district of residence following a change of residence of the student's parent(s).
-If the pupil has established athletic eligibility, it is continued despite the parent's or guardian's change in residence; or - g.
-Obtains open enrollment due to the dissolution and merger of the former district of residence under lowa Code Subsection 256.11(12); or - h.
-Obtains open enrollment due to the pupil's district of residence entering into a whole-grade sharing agreement on or after July 1, 1990, including the grade in which the pupil would be enrolled at the start of the whole-grade sharing agreement; or - i.
-Participates in open enrollment and the parent/guardian is an active member of the armed forces and resides in permanent housing on government property provided by a branch of the armed services. - j. if the district of residence determines that the pupil was previously subject to a founded incident of harassment or bullying as defined in section 280.28 while attending school in the district of residence.
+If the pupil student has established athletic eligibility, it is continued despite the parent's or guardian's change in residence; or - g.
+Obtains open enrollment due to the dissolution and merger of the former district of residence under Iowa Code Subsection 256.11(12); or - h.
+Obtains open enrollment due to the pupil's student's district of residence entering into a whole-grade sharing agreement on or after July 1, 1990, including the grade in which the pupil student would be enrolled at the start of the whole-grade sharing agreement; or - i.
+Participates in open enrollment and the parent/guardian is an active member of the armed forces and resides in permanent housing on government property provided by a branch of the armed services. - j.
+Enrolls from a district of residence that has determined that the student was previously subject to a founded incident of harassment or bullying as defined in section 280.28 while attending school in the district of residence. - k.
+The student participates in open enrollment because of circumstances that meet the definition of "good cause" under Iowa Code section 282.18(4)"b"; or - I. The board of directors or superintendent of the district of residence issues or implements a decision that results in the discontinuance or suspension of varsity interscholastic sports activities in the district of residence; or - m.
+The board of directors of the district of residence and the board of directors of the receiving district both agree to waive the ineligibility period; or - n.
+[For open enrollment applications approved for the school year beginning July 1, 2021, the student's district of residence had a voluntary diversity plan in effect on January 1, 2021, and applicable to the school year beginning July 1, 2021.]